 If you struggle with tracking because of:

-By integrating your website, and your preferred marketing apps like GA or ad platforms with Google or Bing, you can start to properly attribute your sales back to the campaigns that influenced them.
+By integrating your website (using a tool like Ruler), and your preferred marketing apps like GA or ad platforms with Google or Bing, you can start to properly attribute your sales back to the campaigns that influenced them.

 Someone visits your website.
 They clicked on a campaign URL you created.
 Ruler can scrape and hold onto that data, and pool all of the session data for that person.